soloyes/zookeeper-kafka-mesh/README.md

+##### Using Docker create any number of zookeeper and kafka containers without service interruption.
+Bash control menu.

 In case of **Ubuntu**, we must manipulate with sudo rights for docker.
 Here is one of possible way:

 	1. sudo groupadd docker